 About High Atlas Mountains

-The High Atlas Mountains are dominated by some of North Africa's highest peaks and their breathtaking size towering above the Berber villages provides a backdrop for our selection of small hotels and kasbahs.
+The High Atlas Mountains are dominated by some of North Africa's highest peaks which tower above the Berber villages providing a backdrop for our selection of small hotels and kasbahs.
 Ouirgane and the other villages featured here such as nearby Marigha are situated in the dramatic foothills of the High Atlas Mountains, surrounded by almond blossom in early spring and just an hour's drive south of Marrakech.

 A little further away from Marrakech (quite near the coast, just north of Agadir) is Immouzer, surrounded by magnificent waterfalls.
 Ideal for walking, bird watching, fossil hunting or merely putting your feet up by the pool.
 The journey to the hotel passes through the aptly named ‘Paradise Valley’ dotted with olive and almond trees.
 If you were looking for a more active option then you may be interested in Oukaimeden which is Morocco's highest ski resort (December to April), boasting impressive views out across the High Atlas range.